Houndstongue (Cynoglossum officinale

 Houndstongue Toxic Components

 contains four types of pyrrolizidine alkaloids---cynoglossine, consolidine, echinatine and heliosupine.
-Prolonged ingestion of pyrrolizidine alkaloids leads to liver damage and eventually liver failure.
+Ingestion of pyrrolizidine alkaloids causes liver damage and eventually liver failure.

 Substantial ingestion results in inhibition of neurons and paralysis.
 Most poisonings occur due to ingestion of C. officinale